 Simply put, release managers carry out the tasks that the team performs to streamline the process.
 Without them, the development and operations team cannot function in unison.

 They have the final say whether the current build of the software is suitable for release.
-It is their responsibility to check the software’s quality using the CI/CD pipeline and check issues.

-Automation engineers make use of the CI/CD pipeline to streamline the software development process.
-They deploy CI/CD to implement specific changes more efficiently.
 Automation engineers are the ones who create and maintain the CI/CD pipeline to facilitate the real-time implementation of code modifications.
-For this reason, automation engineers rely on CI/CD tools like Jenkins, Maven, Git, and more.

 They ensure that infrastructure requirements get fulfilled using integration and testing strategies.